pyrogram/pyrogram/docs/source/start/invoking.rst

 ---------------

 You can also use Pyrogram's Client in a context manager with the ``with`` statement.
-The client will automatically :meth:`start() <pyrogram.Client.start>` and :meth:`stop() <pyrogram.Client.stop>` gracefully, even in case of unhandled exceptions in your code.
+The client will automatically :meth:`~pyrogram.Client.start` and :meth:`~pyrogram.Client.stop` gracefully, even in case of unhandled exceptions in your code.
 The example above can be therefore rewritten in a much nicer way:

 .. code-block:: python